Common Raven (Corvus corax)

 A group of ravens is called a conspiracy, an unkindness, or a constable of Ravens.

 Habitat: They are found in a variety of habitats including open woodlands, rocky mountain areas, coastal, river, desert, and plains habitats.

 Range: They are found across the Arctic regions and temperate regions of North America and Eurasia and far south to the mountains of South America and North Africa.

-Ravens are mainly scavengers, and eat a wide variety of plant and animal matter, including small rodents, lizards, frogs, mollusks, insects, seeds, wild fruits, nestlings, and eggs of other birds.
-They will hide, or cache, their food supplies.
+Diet: Common Ravens are mainly scavengers, and eat a wide variety of plant and animal matter, including small rodents, lizards, frogs, mollusks, insects, seeds, wild fruits, nestlings, and eggs of other birds.
+They will often hide, or cache, their food supplies.

-The raven is the largest species of songbird.
-They are very intelligent birds, and seem to apply reasoning to new situations.
-They remain paired all year and perhaps for life.
-Ravens are expert fliers, and engage in acrobatic flight displays with rolls, somersaults and dives during breeding season.
+Other: The Common Raven is the largest species of songbird.
+They are very intelligent birds and seem to apply reasoning to new situations.
+They are expert fliers, and engage in acrobatic flight displays with rolls, somersaults and dives during breeding season.
 They have also been observed flying upside down.

 Ravens have often played important roles in culture, mythology, and literature.

 Ravens can mimic animal calls and human voices.
 In the wild, ravens mostly mimic calls of wolves and foxes, luring them to dead animals so that they can help the ravens by opening the carcass thereby, making the scraps more accessible for them.
 Non-vocal sounds produced by ravens include bill snapping and wing whistles.
 Clapping or clicking has been observed more often in females than in males.
 If a member of a pair is lost, its mate reproduces the calls of its lost partner to encourage its return.